vesper-framework/vesper/docs/javascript/resolvers.md

 Now `categoryNames` method will be executed only when client will request post's categoryNames.

-Code inside `categoryNames` method will be executed as many times as much posts we load each time.
+Code inside `categoryNames` method will be executed as many times as many posts we load.
+This can lead into performance issues if you have a costly operation inside your resolver method.
 To address this issue GraphQL suggests to use [data-loader](https://github.com/facebook/dataloader) library.
-GraphStack provides a powerful abstraction layer that prevents you to use it directly and implement what you want - load `categoryNames` in a single request for all requested posts.
+Scepter provides a powerful abstraction layer that prevents you to use it directly and reduce a boilerplate code.

 Let's change our `PostResolver` class: